ShayanTheNerd/eslint-config/README.md

 npm i -D @shayanthenerd/eslint-config
 ```

-OXLint and all necessary ESLint plugins and parsers will be installed automatically, so you don't need to install them separately.
+OXLint and all necessary ESLint plugins and parsers will be installed automatically.

-If you're using TypeScript and see [eslint-plugin-import-x](https://github.com/un-ts/eslint-plugin-import-x) fail to resolve imports, you should also install [eslint-import-resolver-typescript](https://github.com/import-js/eslint-import-resolver-typescript) as a dev dependency.

 2. Create an ESLint config file (_eslint.config.js_) at the root of your project:
 ```js